lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 In this tutorial you will learn:

-- What SAST is, why it is used, and how it can be integrated in DevSecOps workflows to automatically identify secrity vulnerabilities.
+- What SAST is, why it is used, and how it can be used to automatically identify security vulnerabilities.

 - How to use a SAST tool designed for the Go programming language, called *Gosec*.